IEEE 802.1aq: Traffic engineering

 802.1aq does not spread traffic on a hop-by-hop basis.
 Instead, 802.1aq allows assignment of a Service ID (ISID) to a VLAN ID (VID) at the edge of the network.
 A VID will correspond to exactly one of the possible sets of shortest path nodes in the network and will never stray from that routing.
 If there are 10 or so shortest paths between different nodes, it is possible to assign different services to different paths and to know that the traffic for a given service will follow exactly the given path.
-In this manner traffic can easily be assigned to the desired shortest path.
-In the event that one of the paths becomes overloaded it is possible to move some services off that shortest path by reassigning those service's ISID to a different, less loaded, VID at the edges of the network.
+In this manner, traffic can easily be assigned to the desired shortest path.
+In the event that one of the paths becomes overloaded, it is possible to move some services off that shortest path by reassigning those services' ISID to a different, less loaded, VID at the edges of the network.

-The deterministic nature of the routing makes offline prediction/computation/experimentation of the network loading much simpler since actual routes are not dependent on the contents of the packet headers except for the VLAN identifier.
+The deterministic nature of the routing simplifies offline prediction, computation and experimentation with network loading since actual routes are not dependent on the contents of the packet headers except for the VID.